AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 SET STATISTICS XML OFF;
 ```

-Visible side by side on figure 3, we can see that the sort operation in row mode represents 81% of the cost, while the batch mode only represents 19% of the cost (respectively 81% and 56% on the sort itself).
+Visible side-by-side on figure 3, we can see that the sort operation in row mode represents 81% of the cost, while the batch mode only represents 19% of the cost (respectively 81% and 56% on the sort itself).

 *Figure 3: SORT operation changes from row to batch mode with compatibility level 130.*